SandroWissmann/System-Monitor/README.md

 ![System Monitor](images/application.png)

 # Features:
-* Displays utilization of all cores of the CPU
+* Displays the utilization of all cores of the CPU
 * Displays memory consumption
 * Displays the top 10 of the most hungry processes
-* Displays System and kernel version
+* Displays both "system" and "kernel" version
-* Displays System uptime
+* Displays "system" uptime

 Currently the application runs only on Linux with NCurses.
 I plan to also add Windows Support and change the UI to QT with QML/Javascript